alextanhongpin/architecture-decision-records/backend/008-use-circuit-breaker.md

 Ideally the circuit breaker should only be opened if the service fails 100%.
 To guarantee that, we need to sample data in the past time window.

+The classical circuit breaker only checks the threshold of error.
+However, there are some issues with that.